algeboy/Glassbox/Countable/SetCategory.md

 This feels like a hack but I read Agda permits it.

-Now back of the envelope: if you fix h and g types there are still 5 cases for 5, namely the 5 types of `ConFun` so you have 125 cases, and very few can be packaged by wildcards but it does seem like a bit of refactoring would be possible or some tactics.
+Now, a back of the envelope calculation: if you fix h and g types there are still 5 cases for 5, namely the 5 types of `ConFun` so you have 125 cases, and very few can be packaged by wildcards but it does seem like a bit of refactoring would be possible or some tactics.